pmunts/muntsos/README.txt

     nano to 8.7.
 Upgraded the .Net Core Runtime to 10.0.1.
 Added librabbitmq extension package.

+-   24 December 2025 -- I am no longer distributing the Windows
+    cross-toolchains in tarballs.
+Instead, you will need to install and update them from git repositories.
+See the updated setup-win64.bat and Application Note #24 for more information.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development